braimm/python-project-50/README.md

 ```bash
 git clone git@github.com:braimm/python-project-50.git
 ```
-3. Run the following command to use the package as a **CLI** utility
+3. Run inside the project's directory the following command to use the package as a **CLI** utility
 ```bash
 make install_gendiff
 ```